cbrockschmidt/jumpers-occupation-bot/README.md

-# Jumpers Darmstadt Occupation Bot
+# Jumpers Darmstadt Gym Occupation Bot

 This is a simple Telegram bot which fetches the current occupation of Jumpers Darmstadt and displays is to the user in a (group) chat.